Right off the bat, I want to define some of my words, as used in this section:

 Now that I got that out of the way:

-I have reoccurring conversations with my friends, family, and co-workers about the homemade "products" that I use for my beauty regimes, or when I feel an ailment.
+I have reoccurring conversations with my friends, family, and co-workers about the homemade "products" that I use for my beauty regimens, or when I feel an ailment.
 It made sense for me to create a category within my blog, that contained entries about the recipes and such.
 That way, I can refer the conversations to my personal headquarters.

-I've always been interested in using food and plants to heal the body, or incorporate into a beauty regime.
+I've always been interested in using food and plants to heal the body, or incorporate into a beauty regimen.
 I can remember during my high school years, clipping out articles from magazines that had homemade recipes for natural face masks.
 And I remember dicking around at the library while I was in college, and stumbling across a book called, Inner Health, Outer Beauty.
 I procrastinated whatever project I was doing to xerox excerpts from that book.
 It's always something that seemed logical to me, but also a little fascinating.

 Fast-forward to 2012.
 At that point, my mom had been extremely ill for quite some time.
 Watching a parent suffer is more than enough motivation to begin eating better.
 Although I was commencing the lifestyle change as a preventative measure towards my future self's well-being, the immediate change that I experienced from eating cleaner food was astounding.
 I began to search the web for different food ideas, which led me to read about baking soda, which led me to an article about using baking soda as a shampoo.
 And thus began another movement.